ditatechwriter/dita_stuff/docs/MDITA-conrefs.md

 ```

-To reference the shared content within an MDITA markdown file, an HDITA tag must be used along with the *data-conref* attribute.
-The value for the *data-conref* attribute uses the following format <TOPIC FILE NAME\>\#<TOPIC ID\>/<TAG ID\>.
+To reference the shared content within an MDITA Markdown file, you must use an HDITA tag must along with the *data-conref* attribute.
+The value for the *data-conref* attribute uses the following format `<TOPIC FILE NAME>#<TOPIC ID>/<TAG ID>`.
 For example:

 ```xml
 ## Installing the Grunt Master 6000 companion app